Safe & Green Holdings Corp. An - GuruFocus.com

 Safe & Green Holdings Corp.
-(NASDAQ: SGBX) (“Safe & Green Holdings” or the “Company”), a leading developer, designer, and fabricator of modular structures, announced today that the Company has selected a group of professionals in their respective fields to sit upon the future Safe and Green Development Corporation board, which is planned to become a publicly traded spin-off entity and fall under the Safe & Green Holdings Corp. umbrella.
+(NASDAQ: SGBX) (“Safe & Green Holdings” or the “Company”), a leading developer, designer, and fabricator of modular structures, announced today that the Company has signed an office lease in Miami, Florida, consequently moving the Company headquarters from Jacksonville, Florida to Miami.

-The list of directors currently includes six leaders.
-Paul Galvin, Chairman and CEO of Safe & Green Holdings Corp., having served as CEO since 2009, will sit on the board.
-Christopher Melton, current board member of the parent Company, a real estate development expert, portfolio manager and former equity research professional, will also sit on the Development Corporation board.
-David Villarreal, who additionally is a current parent company board member, will join the Development Corporation board.
-Mr. Villarreal holds a background in various management positions ranging from Deputy Mayor of Los Angeles to Chief Administrative Officer of a national mortgage services platform provider.

-New members include Jeffrey Tweedy, former CEO of Sean John, Peter DeMaria, corporate capital raising and strategic planning professional who has held multiple senior level investment and corporate banking positions as a Managing Director at both JPMorgan Chase and PNC banks, and Scott Magrane, Vice Chairman with Coady Diemar Partners, a provider of M&A, strategic and financial advisory services and private capital market advisory services.

 About Safe & Green Holdings Corp.